tanaikech/RearrangeScripts/README.md

 <a name="Overview"></a>
 # Overview
-This is a GAS application for rearranging Google Apps Scripts (GAS) in a project which can be seen at the script editor.
+This is an **add-on** GAS application for rearranging Google Apps Scripts (GAS) in a project which can be seen at the script editor.

 # Demo
 ![](images/demo.gif)